ianthehenry/privy/README.md

 Then it executes *that* program, splits the output on null bytes, and interleaves it with the original input.

 You will notice the fragility: `privy` will fail to associate output to the correct input lines if your program outputs single null bytes like this.
 There is currently no way to choose a different output terminator.

+If run with `--dump-intermediate`, `privy` will print this intermediate result to stderr before passing it to `ivy`.

 # Tests